Thomas Henry Huxley was an nineteenth century scientist known for his evolutionist theories

 1852: Won the Royal Society Medal.

-1854: Resigned from the Navy as he refused to return to active service and became Professor of Natural History at the Royal School of Mines.
+1854: He resigned from the Navy as he refused to return to active service and became Professor of Natural History at the Royal School of Mines.

 1854: Appointed naturalist to the Geological Survey and Fullerian Professor at the Royal Institution until 1858.